mcmah309/activate/README.md

 HOST = "178.32.44.2"
 PORT = 443
 ```
-To load an environment into your current shell, and unload any activate environment, run
+To load an environment into the current shell, and unload any activate environment, run
 ```bash
 eval "$(activate <name>)"`
 ```